-This work introduces a physically grounded and task-aware robotic framework for fabric selection, formulated as a property-specific pairwise comparison problem.
-Instead of assigning absolute class labels, the system learns to determine which of two materials better satisfies a given property, such as softness or elasticity.
-This relative reasoning supports nuanced, context-sensitive decisions that are critical in real-world applications like adaptive grasping or clothing recommendation, where functional behavior rather than class identity determines success.
-At the core of our system is a multimodal language model trained on synchronized RGB, tactile, and pressure data.
-It is supervised through pairwise preference learning to support physically grounded, interpretable comparison of material properties.
-We further apply explanation-guided distillation to enhance reasoning clarity and allow abstention in uncertain cases.
-To support this formulation, we construct a dataset of 220 real-world fabrics, each annotated with four physical attributes and paired with co-registered RGB images, GelSight sequential frames, and pressure values.
+As shown in Fig.~\ref{fig:fig1}, this work introduces a physically grounded and task-aware robotic framework that formulates fabric selection as a property-specific pairwise comparison problem.
+Rather than assigning absolute class labels, the system learns to determine which of two materials better satisfies a specified property, such as softness or elasticity.
+This relative reasoning supports context-sensitive and function-oriented decisions, which are essential for real-world applications like adaptive grasping and clothing recommendation, where material behavior is more critical than category identity.
+At the core of our system is a multimodal large language model trained on synchronized RGB, tactile, and pressure data.
+The model is optimized through pairwise preference supervision to enable interpretable, physically grounded material comparisons.
+Additionally, we apply explanation-guided knowledge distillation to enhance reasoning clarity and allow abstention in uncertain cases.
+To support this formulation, we construct a dataset of 220 real-world fabric samples, each annotated with four physical attributes and paired with co-registered RGB images, GelSight sequences, and pressure readings.
 This dataset enables reproducible benchmarking of property-level material comparison under realistic sensory conditions.

-The main contributions of this work are as follows: \begin{itemize} \item A new problem formulation that recasts robotic material selection as a property-specific pairwise comparison task, enabling functional decision-making under ambiguity and task variability.

-\item A multimodal large language model framework trained using pairwise preference supervision and explanation-guided knowledge distillation, which supports interpretable and abstention-aware predictions from tactile, visual, and force inputs.

-\item A robotic system that performs property-level reasoning for deformable object selection in tasks where relative material behavior, such as softness or elasticity, is more informative than discrete class identity.

-\item A real-world dataset of 220 fabrics with co-registered RGB, GelSight, and pressure data, annotated with semantic physical properties, to support future research in semantic perception and robotic material understanding. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item A new problem formulation that recasts robotic material selection as a property-specific pairwise comparison task, supporting functional reasoning under ambiguity and task variability. \item A multimodal large language model framework trained with pairwise preference supervision and explanation-guided knowledge distillation, enabling interpretable and abstention-aware predictions from tactile, visual, and force modalities. \item A robotic system that performs property-level reasoning for deformable object selection, where relative material behavior provides more informative guidance than discrete class identity. \item A real-world dataset of 220 fabrics with co-registered RGB, GelSight, and pressure data, annotated with semantic physical properties, to support future research in semantic perception and robotic material understanding. \end{itemize}